In Asia, U.S.'s Pompeo expected to bolster allies against China

 Washington has been ramping up diplomatic pressure on China, and President Donald Trump has made being tough on Beijing a key part of his campaign to secure a second term.

-Pompeo led a meeting of foreign ministers from India, Japan and Australia this month in Tokyo, a grouping that could be a bulwark against China's growing assertiveness in the region.
+Pompeo led a meeting of foreign ministers from India, Japan and Australia this month in Tokyo, a grouping which has been named the Quad, and could be a bulwark against China's growing assertiveness in the region.

+"This is more about real foreign policy than domestic politics," said Greg Poling, maritime security expert at the Center for Strategic and International Studies in Washington.

+"Yes, Pompeo’s anti-China rhetoric is largely about the election, but State’s broader push to strengthen the Quad, tighten relations with Taiwan, heighten attention on the South China Sea and more, are being driven as much by the policy professionals as the politicians."

-Next month, India hosts 'Malabar', the biggest naval wargames in years, with the United States, Japan and Australia - an exercise that China has in the past opposed.
+Next month, India hosts 'Malabar', the biggest naval wargames in years, with the other Quad members - an exercise that China has in the past opposed.

-Beijing said this month that U.S. accusations against China showed a "Cold War mentality".
+India's decision on expanding the exercises comes at a time when it is locked in a military stand-off on the disputed land border with China.

+Thousands of troops are in close proximity in the western Himalayas, where India says Chinese troops have intruded across its side of the de facto border.
+Beijing denies any intrusion and says India has been building roads and other infrastructure in the disputed area, causing the crisis.

 "There is great further potential in our defence cooperation," an Indian official said.